edithzavala/sacre-sv/README.md

 - Run SACRE in the Java ME emulator.
 In the emulator's console you will see SACRE's output (MAPE-K functioning, symptoms, adaptations, etc.).

-  -Run the smart vehicle view.
+- Run the smart vehicle view.
 As mentioned before you can run the GUI components or the bridge class.
 In case you use the bridge, in console you will see the sensors and actuators reading iterations.
 We have used the GUI components for demonstrations and the bridge class for testing.

-## Related publications:
+### Related publications:
 - Zavala, E., Franch, X., Marco, J., Knauss, A., & Damian, D. (2015, August).
 SACRE: A tool for dealing with uncertainty in contextual requirements at runtime.
 In Requirements Engineering Conference (RE), 2015 IEEE 23rd International (pp. 278-279).
 IEEE.
 (Previous version)

-## Videos:
+### Videos:
 - https://www.youtube.com/watch?v=6iBlvbpJ29w (Previous version with GUI components)

 **Main contact:** Edith Zavala <zavala@essi.upc.edu>